filecoin-project/filecoin-docs/content/en/basics/assets/the-fil-token/index.md

 ## Uses

+FIL plays a vital role in incentivizing users to participate in the Filecoin network and ensuring its smooth operation.
 Here are some ways in which FIL is used on the Filecoin network:

 ### Storage payments